RosettaCommons/documentation/IterativeHybridize.md

 See optional.2 above.

+#### Running iterative process
+All the python/bash scripts required for iterative process can be found at:

+    $Rosetta/main/source/scripts/python/public/iterative_hybridize/

+Copy over files at the directory to wherever convinient (say $SCRIPTDIR).
+Prepare these files and copy it to working directory; note that file names should EXACTLY MATCH.

+    * init.pdb : Reference structure (e.g. homology model) in pdb format
+    * input.fa : sequence in fasta format
+    * t000_.3mers, t000_.9mers: Rosetta fragment library files
+      (please refer to https://www.rosettacommons.org/docs/wiki/application_documentation/utilities/app-fragment-picker for picking fragments)
+    * cen.cst, fa.cst : Rosetta restraint file used at centroid / full-atom stage
+    * ref.out : Rosetta silent file containing pool of structures for evolutionary algorithm.
+                Size of pool during evolutionary process follows number of structures in this file.

+Once files are prepared, run command line below (for default options):

+    python $SCRIPTDIR/IterationMaster.py -iha [model accuracy] -nodefile [nodefile] >& iterhyb.log

+    * model accuracy : % in GDT-HA scale;
+                      (20/40/60) mean (completely wrong / roughly correct / correct)
+    * nodefile: a text file containing nodes to distribute; using 4 cores at n001 will be like:

+      n001
+      n001
+      n001
+      n001

+More options:

+    -native [pdb]  # native structure for monitoring model accuracy during process -debug         # turn on debug mode
+    -niter [int]   # number of iterations, default=50 -simple        # run simpler protocol with predefined options
+                   # used for Robetta server & refinement w/ co-evolution data
+    -mulfactor_phase0 [int] # scale factor for number of sampling at initial phase;
+                            # default=2 (twice more at beginning)
 #### Model selection from Parent + New structures (after every iteration)

 Command line using Rosetta public app: